RecursiveThinking/recursive_thinking_website_tech_docs/README.md

 git clone <paste your address here>
 ```

-## To Startup the Site - Download an Extension Like Live Server:
+## To Startup the Site - Download an Local Development Extension - Live Server:

 Note:  This is strictly (from what I know) a VSCode Extension.
 If you are using a different IDE, you'll have to find a solution for that.
 Good Luck!

 ![GitHub Clone](_md/img/02_live_server.jpg)